 SIGMA supports location management by employing a location manager which maintains a database recording the correspondence between MH's identity and MH's current primary IP address.
 MH can use any unique information as its identity such as home address like MIP, or domain name, or a public key defined in Public Key Infrastructure (PKI).
+We can observe an important difference between SIGMA and MIP: the location management and data traffic forwarding functions are coupled together in MIP, while in SIGMA they are decoupled to speedup handover and make the deployment more flexible.
 STEP 5: Delete or deactivate obsolete IP address

 When MH moves out of the coverage of wireless access network1, no new or retransmitted data should be directed to address IP1.
 In SIGMA, MH notifies CN that IP1 is out of service for data transmission by sending an ASCONF chunk to CN to delete IP1 from CN's available destination IP list.
+A less aggressive way to prevent CN from sending data to IP1 is MH advertising a zero receiver window (corresponding to IP1) to CN.
+By deactivating, instead of deleting, the IP address, SIGMA can adapt more gracefully to MH's zigzag movement patterns and reuse the previously obtained IP address (IP1) as long as the IP1's lifetime is not expired.
+This will reduce the latency and signalling traffic caused by obtaining a new IP address.